 Joseph Balicki, MA/RPA.
-Joseph is a graduate of The George Washington University and holds a Master’s degree in anthropology from The Catholic University of America.
-Mr. Balicki has over 32 years of experience in North American archeology and has been involved in investigations of sites ranging from the Paleo-Indian through Historic periods.
-Since joining John Milner Associates, he has supervised or assisted various archeological survey and testing programs in Virginia, Maryland, Washington, D.C., Massachusetts, Pennsylvania, New Hampshire, Indiana, North Carolina, South Carolina, and Louisiana.
-Mr. Balicki is a nationally recognized expert on the Archeology of Civil War sites; he has presented 20 papers at professional conferences covering military camp layout and Civil War sites archeology, and contributed seven chapters to publications addressing the archeology of the American Civil War.
+Joseph is a Regional Director for the Commonwealth Heritage Group, based in Alexandria, Virginia.
+He is a graduate of The George Washington University and holds a Master’s degree in anthropology from The Catholic University of America.
+Jo has over 36 years of experience in North American archeology and has been involved in investigations of sites ranging from the Paleo-Indian through Historic periods and undertaken a variety of archeological survey and testing programs in Virginia, Maryland, Washington, D.C., Massachusetts, Pennsylvania, New Hampshire, Indiana, North Carolina, South Carolina, and Louisiana.
+Mr. Balicki is a nationally recognized expert on the Archeology of Civil War sites; he has presented 34 papers at professional conferences covering military camp layout and Civil War sites archeology, and contributed 10 chapters to publications addressing the archeology of the American Civil War.
 Mr. Balicki is proficient in conducting KOCOA analysis, primary research, and metal detector surveys on Civil War archeological sites ranging from fortifications, battlefields, winter quarters, cantonments and front-line temporary camps.
-Mr. Balicki has over 17 years experience metal-detecting and has conducted successful metal-detector surveys throughout Northern Virginia.
+In 2007, he was recipient of the Alexandria Archaeological Commissions’ Ben Brenman Archaeology Award for his work in Alexandria, Virginia, developing realistic archeological methods to investigate Civil War sites in urban settings.
+Jo has over 22 years’ experience metal-detecting.

-Josh Blackmon, BA.
-Josh Blackmon received a B.A. in anthropology from Georgia State University in Atlanta Georgia.
+Josh Blackmon, MA.
+Josh Blackmon received a B.A. in Anthropology from Georgia State University and an M.A. in Public History from Arizona State University.
 He is currently the Associate Laboratory Director for New South Associates, Inc in Stone Mountain, Georgia and serves as the Treasurer for the Modern Heritage Foundation.
-Josh has worked on archaeological sites in the southeastern, southwestern, and mid-Atlantic regions of the United States as well as the Caribbean ranging from Paleo-Indian to Historic Period.
+Josh has worked on archaeological sites in the southeastern, southwestern, and mid-Atlantic regions of the United States as well as the Caribbean ranging from Paleo-Indian to the Historic Period.
 Josh is interested in the application of technology in archaeology both in the field and laboratory.
 He is an instructor with Advanced Metal Detecting for the Archaeologist and has ten years of metal-detector survey experience on a variety of historic sites including Colonial, Revolutionary War, and Civil War period sites as well as historic farmstead and industrial sites.

 Daniel Elliott, MA/RPA.
 Mr. Elliott is a native Georgian and a current resident of Rincon, Georgia.
 He has more than 36 years as a historical archaeologist with primary focus in the southeastern United States.
 He is also extensively versed in prehistoric archaeology.
 Mr. Elliott has extensive understanding of the 18th century settlements of Alabama, Georgia and South Carolina.
 This includes Cherokee, Creek and Yuchi settlements, as well as British, French, German and Irish ethnic settlements.
 Mr. Elliott has expertise in settlement patterning, trade and exchange networks, Archaic period studies, battlefield archaeology, and 18th and early 19th century studies.
 Public Outreach (regarding cultural resources), battlefield archaeology and Ground Penetrating Radar (GPR) survey are among Mr. Elliott’s more recent skills.
 Mr. Elliott received his M.A. degree in Anthropology in 1980 from the University of Georgia.
 Since that time he has worked with a variety of Federal and State agencies, municipalities, private firms and historical societies.
 He has directed large and small projects and has successfully documented this research in several hundred research reports and more than 130 publications.
 Mr. Elliott has directed major archaeological projects at Ebenezer, Fort Hawkins (Macon), and Ossabaw Island, Georgia, among others.
 Although his primary research interest has been in the southeastern United States, Mr. Elliott led field projects in the Caribbean and Saipan, Commonwealth of Northern Mariana Islands.
 Mr. Elliott presently serves as the President of the LAMAR Institute, Inc.-a non-profit research group based in Savannah, Georgia.